MeteoSwiss/nwp-fdb-polytope-demo/internal_use/Instructions.md

 ## File Overview

-**Python:** Retrieve FDB-Data via python script
+**Python:** Retrieve FDB REA-L-CH1 Data via Python
 - [config.py](config.py): Configuration of the data folder
 - [radiation.py](radiation.py): Retrieve two parameters at surface level across 10 days
 - [wind_10M.py](wind_10M.py): Retrieve two parameters at surface level across a day
 - [wind_multi_levels.py](wind_multi_levels.py): Retrieve two parameters on multiple model levels across a day

-**Mars:** Retrieve FDB-Data via mars request
+**Mars:** Retrieve FDB Realtime Data via Mars Request
 - [request_model_level.mars](request_model_level.mars): Retrieve one parameter at surface level
 - [request_surface.mars](request_surface.mars): Retrieve one parameter on multiple model levels

 ## Installing the uenv image
 1. When using **uenv** on Balfrin for the first time.
-Create a repo in the default location by executing the following command.
+Create a repo to store the uenv images in the default location `/scratch/mch/<user>/.uenv-images` by executing the following command.
+> **Note**: You will receive an error message if the repository has not yet been created.
 ```
 uenv repo create
 ```
-> **Note**: You will receive an error message if the repository has not yet been created.

 2. In order to use the uenv image we need to pull the image using this command.
+> **Note**: The recomended production image is fdb/5.16:v2.
+Full list of available images is maintained [here](https://meteoswiss.atlassian.net/wiki/spaces/IW2/pages/801538270/FDB+uenv#List-of-releases).
 ```
 uenv image pull fdb/5.16:v<version>
 ```

 ## Running a uenv image
-Run the image as follows:
+Open a termial and run the image as follows:
 ```
 uenv run --view=fdb fdb/5.16:v<version> -- /user-environment/venvs/fdb/bin/python3 internal_use/<filename>
 ```
-This will load the image in memory and unmount it as soon as the application exits.
+This will load the image in memory, execute the python script and unmount it as soon as the application exits.

 ## Running a uenv image for development purposes
 Start the image: